 · Ashley Wass, first prize winner, London World Piano Competition, 1997.

 · Yurie Miura, Japanese pianist, currently building a successful performing and recording career in Japan.

-· Benjamin Grosvenor, 17 year old pianist, currently a New Generation Artist, who is fast establishing an international reputation through concerts in Europe, America and the Far East and through his recordings.
+· Benjamin Grosvenor, a Decca recording artist, with an international reputation achieved through concerts in Europe, America and the Far East and through his recordings.

 While his priority is to his work at the Royal Academy, London, Christopher Elton has also been much in demand overseas both as a teacher and as a jury member for international competitions.
 Within the last few years he has given masterclasses in the USA, Japan, Israel, Korea, Australia, Taiwan, Hong Kong, Spain, Germany, Ireland and Vietnam, many of them for important conservatories or universities.
 He has also been a jury member at competitions in Germany, Japan, Romania, Taiwan and Ireland as well as in the UK.
 As an adjudicator he has worked both in festivals and on television in the UK, Canada and Hong Kong.

 During recent years he has also given recitals in the UK, USA, Ireland, Spain, Australia and Vietnam.

 Christopher Elton is currently Emeritus Professor at the Royal Academy of Music, London, having been Head of Keyboard there until 2011.
 In 2002, the title of Professor of the University of London was conferred on him.

 Christopher Elton is married to Hilary Coates, herself a highly successful pianist and teacher, both of specialist young musicians and as professor of piano at Trinity Laban Conservatoire of Music and Dance, London.For a biography of, and contact details for, Hilary Coates, click here.

 Royal Academy of Music